moktermd08/mysql-crud-php-oop/README.md

+**MySQL extension is deprecated as of PHP 5.5 and has been removed as of PHP 7.0.
+It is recommended to use either MySQLi or PDO instead.**

 **To use this class with MySQLi please find it <a href="https://github.com/rorystandley/MySQLi-CRUD-PHP-OOP">here</a>**

 A simple PHP Class for using with MySQL create, read, update and delete functions.
 Using OOP this class can easily be added to to enhance existing functions or create more.